kiuur/caplug/README.md

 ## First Project
-Hello friends, this is my first project, please understand if you find any errors, friends✨, don't forget to give stars and follow 🐈‍⬛
+Hi guys, this is my first project, please forgive me if there are any mistakes, guys✨, this script was created since Thursday, October 17, 2024.
+Don't forget to give stars and follow me😄🐈‍⬛
 ## Thank you to those who have helped me ✨

 - [`kiuur`](https://github.com/kiuur) KyuuRzy ( crator )